termux/termux-x11/app/src/main/jni/libxkbcommon/xkbcommon/doc/quick-guide.md

 The snippets are not complete, and some support code is omitted.
 You can find complete and more complex examples in the source directory:

-1. test/interactive-evdev.c contains an interactive evdev client.
+1. tools/interactive-evdev.c contains an interactive evdev client.

-2. test/interactive-x11.c contains an interactive X11 client.
+2. tools/interactive-x11.c contains an interactive X11 client.

+3. tools/interactive-wayland.c contains an interactive Wayland client.

 Also, the library contains many more functions for examining and using the library context, the keymap and the keyboard state.
 See the